catseye/The-Dossier/article/Perspective on Text Adventures.md

 But one typically does not; interactive fiction is its own thing.
-I would define interactive fiction as the subset of text adventuredom which is assumed to have narrative elements (such as plot and character development and so forth) in order to be more like conventional, non-interactive fiction.
+I would define interactive fiction as the subset of text adventuredom which is assumed to have narrative elements (such as plot and character development and so forth) in order to be more like conventional, non-interactive fiction;
+to be more like a story.

 But this property doesn't interest me greatly, and in fact I often feel that it detracts from the somewhat dreamlike effect that a narrative-lacking, unmotivated, and slightly incoherent world can have.

-This definition I've given also does not exclude text adventures with graphics.
+This definition I've given also does not exclude text adventures or interactive fiction from having graphics.
 When the graphical content consists of still pictures (possibly with minor animations only loosely connected to the gameplay), I do not consider this to be much different from a book with illustrations.
 The exchange between computer and player is still primarily text-based.

 I don't remember which text adventure I played first.
 It was either [Zork I][] or [African Adventure: In Search of Dr. Livingston][].
 It was likely the former.
 I think I had known about text adventures before playing one; possibly I had read about them in a magazine.

-These two games were both very influential on me, but of particular influence was the Usborne book [Write your own Adventure Programs for your Microcomputer][].
+These two adventures were both very influential on me, but of particular influence was the Usborne book [Write your own Adventure Programs for your Microcomputer][].
-It was probably also partly responsible for setting me off in the direction of programming languages, because it describes how to write a simple one-or-two word parser for a text adventure.
+It was probably also partly responsible for setting me off in the direction of programming languages, because, among other things regarding text adventures, it describes how to write a simple one-or-two-word command parser.

 And, once again on the point of nomenclature, I'd like to note that this book was frustratingly difficult to find again in adulthood, because I was convinced